 The SAMBA package provides a streamlined and efficient structure for micronutrient biomarker analysis for multiple datasets.
-Prior to the SAMBA package, analysts need to understand the biological basis for micronutrient biomarkers, obtain statistical knowledge of analyzing micronutrient biomarkers, and have familiarity with basic computer code.
+Prior to the SAMBA package, analysts needed to understand the biological basis for micronutrient biomarkers, obtain statistical knowledge of analyzing micronutrient biomarkers, and have familiarity with basic computer code.
 With this background, the new, freely available, and open-access tool simplifies estimations of micronutrient distribution and prevalence of deficiencies.
 In all, the efficient programming capacity of this tool can drastically shorten the time from data cleaning to presentation of a final results table.

-Micronutrient deficiencies is an important component in malnutrition for both LMICs and high-income countries (16), especially when micronutrient deficiencies are also prevalent in normal-weight and overweight population (19).
-However, micronutrient deficiencies are always overlooked when assessing all forms of malnutrition, due to both the scarcity and limited utilization of data (16).
-The GNR report and other initiatives have emphasized to fill in the data gap in a holistic approach by improving all components in the data values chains, from data prioritization, creation and collection, curation, analysis, to interpretation/recommendation (20,21).
+Micronutrient deficiencies are an important component of the burden of malnutrition for both LMICs and high-income countries (16), especially when micronutrient deficiencies are also prevalent in normal-weight and overweight population (19).
+However, micronutrient deficiencies are frequently overlooked when assessing all forms of malnutrition, due to both the scarcity and limited utilization of data (16).
+The GNR report and other initiatives have emphasized the need to fill in the data gap in a holistic approach by improving all components in the data values chains, from data prioritization, creation and collection, curation, analysis, to interpretation/recommendation (20,21).
 The SAMBA package is a software tool that can be applied to diverse global contexts to fill the gap in the nutrition data value chain between data collection and interpretation for decision-making.
 The SAMBA package reduces the time spent on 1) learning basic biological knowledge of micronutrient biomarkers (e.g., how inflammation influences biomarker values), 2) intermediate statistical skills (e.g., analysis of complex survey design), and 3) time to write codes to analyze each biomarker.
 Researchers and analysts can focus on the actual research questions instead of learning different pieces of micronutrient biomarker analysis from a variety of published papers and reports.
 The feature of analyzing multiple micronutrient datasets is especially useful for countries that continuously collect micronutrient data in their nutrition surveillance system and organizations that monitor the global micronutrient status.
 Furthermore, the SAMBA package is built in R, a free and open-access software, so that Institutions and analysts do not need to make additional investment in the software purchase, which can improve the accessibility of the SAMBA package.
 In addition, there is an increasing push to improve research capacity at institutions in LMICs.
-The SAMBA package can facilitate these efforts by providing a user-friendly platform for analyst to conduct micronutrient biomarker data analysis, as well as as the ability to automatically output a spreadsheet containing the information typically requested for national and regional micronutrient biomarker surveys (e.g., mean, geometric mean, median, and prevalence of micronutrient deficiencies) to local governments and the international community, with substantial reductions in the time and cost required to do so.
-Moreover, extensions of the tool permit analyses of additional biomarkers beyond the default six biomarkers and connecting the outputs of the SAMBA package (either the aggregated result file or clean datasets) with other nutrition information (over- and under-nutrition) and health outcomes to explore malnutrition in all forms and association between micronutrient deficiencies and NCDs.
+The SAMBA package can facilitate these efforts by providing a user-friendly platform for analysts to conduct micronutrient biomarker data analysis, as well as the ability to automatically output a spreadsheet containing the information typically requested for national and regional micronutrient biomarker surveys (e.g., mean, geometric mean, median, and prevalence of micronutrient deficiencies) to local governments and the international community, with substantial reductions in the time and cost required to do so.
+Moreover, extensions of the tool permit analyses of additional biomarkers beyond the default six biomarkers included in the package and connecting the outputs of the SAMBA package (either the aggregated result file or clean datasets) with other nutrition information (over- and under-nutrition) and health outcomes to explore malnutrition in all forms and association between micronutrient deficiencies and NCDs.